 - The names, phone numbers, titles, and business cards of the people you do business with at the dealership.

 - The name of the company providing all warranty work and a copy of the underwriter's warranty agreement.

 Find out about the Lemon Law

-The Washington State Motor Vehicle Lemon Law is designed to help new vehicle owners who have ongoing problems with warranty repairs on their vehicle.
-Visit the Office of the Attorney General's website for information about the Motor Vehicle Lemon Law.
+The Washington State Motor Vehicle Lemon Law is designed to help people who have ongoing problems with their new vehicle warranty repairs.
+See the Motor Vehicle Lemon Law on the Office of the Attorney General's site.

 To see how to transfer a title when you buy a vehicle: Transfer ownership into your name.